Artificially Keeping The Pace—Advances in Cardiac Pacemakers

 Fortunately, some 60+ years ago, one University of Buffalo professor’s happy accident lead to the discovery of the first pacing device, designed to stimulate the heart muscle to contract and pump blood.

-The heart is divided into a right side and a left side, and is responsible for pumping blood through the body.
-This is necessary to irrigate every organ and tissue oxygen they need.
-So that the blood is collected and pumped, the heart depends on electrical pulses high to low cavities cavities.
+The heart muscle is comprised of four chambers, two atria (upper chambers) and two ventricles (lower chambers).
+The muscle is divided into a right and left side, and is responsible for pumping some 2000 gallons of blood throughout the body each day.
+This is necessary to irrigate every organ and bring oxygen to tissues.
+So that the blood is collected and pumped, the heart depends on electrical pulses, passed from high to low cavities.

-These pulses start the sinus node, which is also known as the natural pacemaker.
+These pulses start with the sinus node, which is also known as the natural pacemaker.
 Then, the sinus node coordinates contractions and gives rhythm to the heart.
-The pulses pass high to low cavities cavities which then contract.
+The pulses pass from the high to low cavities in a specific order, which then contract.
 This contraction is called the beating of the heart.
 At rest, a healthy heart beats between 60 and 80 strokes per minute, 100,000 times a day.
-During physical exercise or stress, the body has a greater need for oxygen.
-To adapt to these physiological conditions, the heart rate should accelerate to over 100 rounds / minute.
+During physical exercise or stress, the body has a greater need for oxygen and strokes per minute change.

 The incision becomes red, warm, swollen, or purulent.

-You have a fever, dizziness, chest pain, prolonged fatigue …
+You have a fever, dizziness, chest pain, and prolonged fatigue.

 In addition, during the first 5 days of implantation, you should avoid sudden and large movements with the shoulder.